CFA Level 2

-- And finally, you would receive a mobile app that will help you access everything else mentioned above.
+- Lastly, you will be given a mobile app to help you access everything else mentioned above.

-If you want to purchase a print version of the complete curriculum, you can do so by simply paying the non-refundable US $150 plus shipping.
+To purchase a print version of the complete curriculum, you can pay the non-refundable $150 plus shipping.

 Over to You!

-CFA Level 2 exam is hard.
-And it’s considered the toughest exam in finance by comparing all the courses in the finance domain.
-You know now why the CFA Level 2 exam needs all your effort, time and hard work from the above examples, stats, tips, and sample questions.
+CFA Level 2 exam is the most difficult exam in finance compared to all the courses in the finance domain.
+You know now why the CFA Level 2 exam needs all your effort, time, and hard work from the above examples, stats, tips, and sample questions.

-And if you’re working professional, you need to prioritize your schedule in such a way that you get to study every day at least for a few hours.
-It would often be hard and you won’t feel like doing it.
+And if you are a working professional, you need to prioritize your schedule so that you get to study daily for a few hours.
+Often, it is hard, and you may feel like not doing it.
 But for a year, if you can pursue this schedule, you will certainly see it in your results.
 I hope this guide has helped you shape your idea of how to start preparing for the CFA Level 2 exam.
 Get started right away.
 The clock is ticking.